What is Montessori?

 Language is an all day, everywhere subject, so we use a variety of methods to teach basic skills.
-Children will learn to recognize the phonetic sounds of the alphabet through sight, sound and touch.
+Children will learn to recognize the phonetic sounds of the alphabet through sight, sound, and touch.
 After that they will move onto reading and writing.

-The children hang their things, put lunches away, learn to zip, snap, tie, scoop, spoon ladle and pour liquids.They also learn to care for a garden, learn to care for themselves, the environment and each other.
+The children hang their things, put lunches away, learn to zip, snap, tie, scoop, spoon ladle and pour liquids.They also learn to care for a garden, for themselves, for the environment, and for each other.

 Sensory & Motor Skill

-are just some of the items that help to enhance a child’s understanding of his/her physical environment.
+Materials such as geometric solids, knobbed cylinders, cylinders, trinomial cubes, binomial cubes, rough and smooth baskets, sensory tables, and rectangular prisms are just some of the items that help to enhance a child’s understanding of his/her physical environment.
 Sensorial activities are a great lead-in for math.

 The children may plant a garden, nurture the plants, then harvest the vegetables to eat.
 This activity will increase awareness of where their foods come from.